What we do

 - Consult with you and your child throughout the year verbally, via questionnaires and using other methods.

-- Regularly update our notice board to reflect what is happening in the club and in the local community.
+- Regularly update our notice board to reflect what is happening in the setting and in the local community.

 Ensure that we plan and evaluate play activities/opportunities in consultation with children and taking into consideration their individual needs, capabilities and ages and stages of development.